SimonLupart/ikat-2024-baseline/README.md

-# Code for baselines of the TREC iKAT 2024 track
+# Code for baselines of the TREC iKAT track

+[iKAT 2025] Coming soon with SPLADE

-This code gives a baseline for generating a run file for TREC iKAT 2024 track.
+[iKAT 2024] This code gives a baseline for generating a run file for the TREC iKAT 2024 track.

 ## Recreating the Conda Environment